 Nothing can replace going to an art museum and seeing great works of art in person.
-In real life, that’s not always an option.
-Enter some of awesome art museum websites that offer interactive, online fun designed to expose and engage your kiddo with the art in their collection.
+When that’s not an option try these museums that offer the best art websites for kids.
+They offer interactive fun designed to expose and engage your kiddo with the art in their collection.

 Shhh, it’s a museum…

 Taking kids to a museum today is a bit different than it was even decade ago.
 Museums are no longer the stay still, stay quiet, don’t touch anything rooms of the past.
 Many museums offer programs and exhibits designed to attract kids and their families.

 Hands on exhibits that encourage interaction are where the action is at today.

 If you’re going to a real life art museum check out this museum guide for kids!
 A free printable to take along and books to get your kiddo excited about the visit are all right there!

 Many art museums today partner with the amazing technology that’s available to offer virtual tours.
 (Check out this list of virtual art gallery tours perfect for kids!)

 A step beyond even the virtual tour is the interactive websites of these art museums that allow kids to engage with the art, make their own art, see the artwork of other kids, and more.
 We’re talking top notch technology and creative learning right at your fingertips.